Harmonized System Codes Explained

 • HTS Code refers to a specific country's version

 You may be thinking, so that’s an HTS code – but then what is an HS code?
-You can think of HTS codes as localized versions of HS codes.
-“HS” stands for “Harmonized System”, and refers to the single, universal and global classification system for most traded goods and products.
+You can think of HTS codes as a local version of HS codes.
+“HS” stands for “Harmonize System”, and refers to the single, universal and global classification system for most goods and products.

-The term HS Codes or HTS is used to refer to global tariff schedules.
+The terms HS Codes or HTS both refer to global tariff schedules.
 Each country maintains their own HS code system.
 In this post, we refer to the general process that are fundamental.
 There are in a variety of countries to consider.
-A different HS code may be needed for export from one country versus import to another.
+A different HS code may be necessary for export from one country versus import to another.

 For example:

-• Harmonized Tariff Schedule of the United States (HTSUS)
+• Harmonize Tariff Schedule of the United States (HTSUS)

 • In Canada, it’s the system of Canadian Customs Tariffs